 - 1. Recognize that Facebook's power is allowing it to encroach on and envelop other Internet businesses. - 2.
 Understand the concept of the "dark Web" and why some feel this may one day give Facebook a source of advantage vis-à-vis Google. - 3.
+Describe why a "walled garden" may be threatening to other firms and the public good. - 4.
 Understand the basics of Facebook's infrastructure, and the costs required to power the effort.